zeitgeistpm/zeitgeist/zrml/global-disputes/README.md

 #### Private Pallet API

-- `push_voting_outcome` - This is meant to be called to start a global dispute.
-Add an outcome (with initial vote balance) to the voting outcomes.
-The `outcome_sum` of exact same outcomes is added.
-There can be multiple owners of one same outcome.
+- `push_voting_outcome` - Start a global dispute, add an initial voting outcome and vote on it.
 - `get_voting_winner` - This is meant to be called to finish a global dispute.
 Determine the outcome with the highest `outcome_sum` as the winner.
 - `is_started` - Check if the global dispute started already.